Managerial Automation: Impact and Observations of Tasks to be Automated

 AI is a long way off from being competitive in these areas.
 We predict managers who build a name for themselves with their creative problem solving and strong soft skills will be the safest through the upcoming transition.

-Which Tasks Will Be Automated?
+Which Tasks Will Be Automated with Automation Tools?

 So which tasks do we expect will become automated in the next four or five years?
 No one can say with certainty, of course, but here are our top predictions.
 Remember the chart up above.
 Anything with high predictability and low social-creative skills needed is a good candidate.